-These tips will create interactivity in your organization without the workplace cliques
+These tips will create interactivity in your organization without workplace cliques.

 Your human resources departments are bringing in the new hires that fit the job positions perfectly and have just the right motivation and drive to spur your existing project teams to even greater heights of success.
-Yet they are barely lasting 3 months at their desks.
-From being bright-eyed and eager to becoming disillusioned and disgruntled, the new hires are turning in their resignation letters before jogging to the office doors with their final pay checks in hand.
+Yet they are barely lasting three months at their desks.
+From bright-eyed and eager to disillusioned and disgruntled, the new hires are turning in their resignation letters before jogging to the office doors with their final paychecks in hand.
 When inquiring about the reason why they are leaving, you hear the same thing repeated over and over again.
-They don't feel included in the office dynamics.
+They don’t feel included in office dynamics.

 That is not to say that all cliques are bad.
 You may have an environment where the separate groups of people are highly professional that they can still come together, collaborate, and mentor each other to grow an even stronger company.
 Unfortunately, for every good clique, there is a bad one.

 The bad cliques seek to dominate instead of collaborate with other employees and groups.
 If a person doesn’t want to be involved with the inner clique, they can feel ousted from offering their ideas at meetings or excluded from working on a project.
 The office gossip can become demoralizing where an employee will give up not only on the work they provide, but on the company itself and move on to greener, and more inclusive, pastures.

 A dynamic, productive workplace can thrive on an inclusive office atmosphere.
 You may not be able to entirely get rid of cliques, as those friendships may be beneficial toward your company goals and can exist outside of office hours.
 Yet you can ensure that all employees are included in the same office community and feel as if their voice, thoughts and work counts in the company.
 Here are several tips to create a more inclusive environment.